Why should I get my roof coated with a reflective coating?

 Businesses can now deduct the full cost of a roof coating system in the year it’s completed instead of depreciating over 39 years for a new roof, using the Section 179D tax deduction.

 Solar reflectance is a measure of the ability of a material (roof coating) to reflect the sun’s radiation.
 Thermal emittance is a measure of the material (roof coating) to release trapped heat back into the atmosphere.
 These two measurements are used to determine the SRI (solar reflective index) of a roofing material.
 The higher the number the better.

 What is ENERGY STAR?

-ENERGY STAR is a US Government sponsored program encouraging the use of energy efficient products.
-Roofing materials including coatings can qualify for ENERGY STAR if the coating meets specific solar reflectance minimum criteria.
+ENERGY STAR is a U.S. government-sponsored program that encourages the use of energy-efficient products.
+Roofing materials including coatings can qualify for an ENERGY STAR rating if the coating meets specific solar reflectance criteria.